sterlp/admin-template/README.md

 - Core UI based on Bootstrap
 - Angular Material

-# Setup on your own
+# Setup this Admin Template on your own
 ## New Project
 - new project `ng new admin-template`
 ## Core UI